microsoft/netperf/docs/devdocs.md

 # SecNetPerf + Netperf "good to know"

-How it should works is, all the powershell scripts and metadata required for performance testing is located in `tests/secnetperf`.
+How it works is (WIP),
-Currently, those scripts are exposed by MsQuic via: https://github.com/microsoft/msquic/pull/3974

 When a project (MsQuic, Windows Engineering System) calls into netperf to trigger secnetperf tests, they have the option to pass in a bunch of parameters in the HTTP query.
+All the files for performance testing relevant to a project is located in that project itself.

-Those options are used to determine which subset of tests to run for secnetperf, how they are run (environment), which build of secnetperf (MsQuic commit) to use... etc.
+The Netperf REST API (Github) options are used to determine which subset of tests to run for secnetperf, how they are run (environment), which build of secnetperf (MsQuic commit) to use... etc.

 For instance, some of the arguments are: run on { x64 windows server 2022, arm64? linux ubuntu 20.0.6, x64 rs_onecore_liof_stack1 with version 26013.1000... }, Commit = ..., Run all tests.